cap-js/docs/node.js/cds-test.md

 cds.test('serve','srv/cat-service.cds').in('/cap/samples/bookshop')
 ```

-If the first argument is **not** `'serve'` it is interpreted as a target folder:
+If the first argument is **not** `'serve'`, it's interpreted as a target folder:

 ```js
 cds.test('/cap/samples/bookshop')
 ```

-Essentially this variant is a convenient shortcut for:
+This variant is a convenient shortcut for:

 ```js
 cds.test('serve','all','--in-memory?').in('/cap/samples/bookshop')